You may envision retirement as the carefree stage of life, but you might also be anxious about losing your paycheck and a set routine.

 There are plenty of ways to prepare for retirement, including keeping your anxieties in check and knowing how to respond to them as they come up.

-While you may have a target date for your retirement, making a realistic budget for your retired life may help you find a way to retire early.
+While you may have a target date for your retirement, making a realistic budget for your retirement may help you find a way to retire comfortably.

 And if that’s not in the cards, keep saving and investing for your retirement so you’ll be comfortable making the leap when the time comes.